securityfirst/tent-content/contents_en/information/passwords/advanced/two-step-authentication.md

 [Title]: # (2FA)
 [Order]: # (2)

 # Two-Factor Authentication (2FA)

+*	**Accounts with a password protect your information with something you *know.***
+*	**Accounts with 2FA also protect your information with something that you *have.* **

 It's easy to add extra security to your accounts with 2FA, and recommended for everyone.

-Accounts with a password protect your information with something you *know.* Accounts with 2FA also protect your information with something that you *have.*

-In order to log in, you need to be in possession of a certain physical object:
+## To log in with 2FA, set up a second device:

 * A phone that can receive a code by SMS text message;
 * A phone with an authenticator app that you have set up to generate codes;